farhanma/farhanma/README.md

 [Hierarchical Computations on Manycore Architectures (HiCMA)](https://cemse.kaust.edu.sa/hicma) research group.

-Before I was a Postdoctoral Researcher in the [Innovative Computing Laboratory (ICL)](http://www.icl.utk.edu/) at the [University of Tennessee, Knoxville](https://utk.edu/), where I worked with [Jack Dongarra](http://www.netlib.org/utk/people/JackDongarra/) on developing
+Prior to that, I was a Postdoctoral Researcher in the [Innovative Computing Laboratory (ICL)](http://www.icl.utk.edu/) at the [University of Tennessee, Knoxville](https://utk.edu/), where I worked with [Jack Dongarra](http://www.netlib.org/utk/people/JackDongarra/) on developing